 Christian Trew began as a summer intern at arvold. in 2013 and never left.
 She served as casting associate for the third season of AMC’s Turn: Washington’s Spies as well as the indie feature Permanent.
 As Erica’s assistant, she helped with location casting for Jeff Nichol’s feature film Loving.
 Other film credits include Josephine, Coming Through the Rye, Texas Rein, Ithaca and Big Stone Gap.
 She has also worked on searches for series regulars on Netflix’s Stranger Things and a leading role in Disney’s A Wrinkle In Time, Christian worked as production coordinator and location manager on the short film Elemental.

 Before her time at arvold., Meghan had already made a name for herself as a nationally ranked competitive race walker.
 By the age of 14, Meghan heaved aside her many medals and retired from the cutthroat world of junior track & field.
-She developed a passion for film and television, pouring over titles ranging from His Girl Friday to Bicycle Thieves to Bug Juice.
-Meghan knew that she wanted to work in the film industry and was sure that the confidence, composure and calves of steel honed during her race walking career would serve her well on a movie set.
+She developed a passion for film and television, pouring over titles ranging from His Girl Friday to Bicycle Thieves to Pushing Daisies.
+Meghan knew that she wanted to work in the film industry and was sure that the confidence, composure and calves of steel honed during her race walking career would serve her well on a set.

 After a “zenzational” turn as a cashier at Zaxby’s, an intrepid summer teaching flyboard on the James River and a brief stint ordering iced coffees for legendary broadcaster Larry King, Meghan landed an internship at arvold.
 She quickly earned the title of “rockstar intern” that summer and became an extras casting assistant on Meg Ryan’s Ithaca.
 Two days after graduating from the University of Virginia, Meghan began working full time at arvold.
 She’s since worked on the AMC television series TURN: Washington’s Spies, Jeff Nichols’s Loving and many commercial and short form multimedia projects.